-Can I avoid digging?
+Q Can I avoid digging a chalky soil?

-With their excellent structure, chalky soils make very good no-dig gardens or raised beds.
+A With their excellent structure, chalky soils make very good no-dig gardens or raised beds.
 Ideally, add plenty of organic matter before finishing with digging.
 Are there any other plants I should avoid growing?
 Potatoes are prone to scab damage in chalky soils.
 Choose scab-resistant kinds – 'Wilja' and 'Pentland Crown', for example – and water as freely as possible.

 Modern hybrid roses often fail to do well on chalk.

-How do I recognise nutrient deficiencies?
+Q How do I recognise nutrient deficiencies in chalky soils?

-Magnesium deficiency is common on chalky soils.
+A Magnesium deficiency is common on chalky soils.
 Look out for pale leaf centres and dead tissue next to the midrib.
 The base of shoots are likely to be worse affected than young leaves.
 Brassicas take on red or purple tints.
 Trees may have brown areas between the veins.
 Check the diagnosis by dissolving 30g of Epsom salts in 10 litres of water and spray the foliage of affected plants with the solution.

 Iron deficiency causes yellow leaves and is due to the iron in the soil being ‘locked up’ by the alkaline conditions.
 Treat this with chelated iron compounds.

-Should I have a soil test?
+Q Should I do a soil test?

-A cheap soil testing kit will give an idea of the soil pH.
+A A cheap soil testing kit will give an idea of the soil pH.
 Acid soils have a pH of less than 6.0, alkaline ones are higher than 7.0, while soils with a pH of 6.0-7.0 are about right, or neutral.